EngineerBetter/engineerbetter-hugo/content/blog/concourse-auth.md

 Ever since version 2.0 Concourse has supported dividing a single Concourse installation into one or more teams.
 These teams can be configured so that only certain individuals can access the pipelines within them.
 As of now there are multiple [supported auth providers](https://concourse-ci.org/auth.html) and [a variety of RBAC roles](https://concourse-ci.org/user-roles.html) that can be applied.

-Over the past few weeks I've found there is a lot of confusion around how Concourse auth works.
+I've helped many companies with Concourse over the past 4 years.
+A common point of confusion is around how Concourse authentication is configured and how it relates to teams.

+At a high level, the configuration of authentication in Concourse is split into two different steps: deployment and team configuration.
+A rule of thumb is that you tell Concourse _how_ it can authorise users when you deploy Concourse.
+This is when you configure one or more auth providers.
+Once an auth provider is configured you can use `fly set-team` to tell Concourse which users _within an auth provider_ can access a specific team.

+I find the GitHub auth provider is a good example.
+At deployment you tell Concourse how to talk to GitHub and when you configure a team you tell Concourse which users can interact with that team based on the objects (organisations or teams) they are a part of in GitHub.

-To explain Concourse auth lets walk though the addition of GitHub auth at a high level.
+To understand it further lets walk though the addition of GitHub auth to a Concourse deployment and how to subsequently use it when creating a team.

 ## Configuring the Provider

 Before configuring any teams using GitHub auth we need to configure the auth provider on the web instance of our Concourse.
 In essence this involves [creating a new OAuth application](https://github.com/settings/applications/new), setting the `CONCOURSE_GITHUB_CLIENT_ID` and `CONCOURSE_GITHUB_CLIENT_SECRET` environment variables, then redeploying the web instance.
-The specific mechanism for setting these variables depends on how you are deploying your Concourse (i.e. helm, BOSH, docker, etc).
+The specific mechanism for setting these variables depends on how you are deploying your Concourse (i.e. Helm, BOSH, Docker, etc).

 Once the web instance is started with this new configuration you might think that you wouldn't be able to log into anything until a team has been created to use the GitHub auth provider.
 You would be wrong.